gregnordin/notes_to_self/Blender/notes-Blender.md

     - [Eevee render not looking same as my viewport!](https://www.reddit.com/r/blender/comments/iioc2m/eevee_render_not_looking_the_same_as_my_viewport/g380a7d/) - good thread.
 - Change output folder for rendered animations to `~/Downloads/renderings` from `/tmp`

+**Data structures and algorithm**

+    Create z positions as floats
+    Use each z position as a key in a dict
+    For each key, have a list of objects, each with their own material Create a list of frame index tuples like [(frame0, frame1), (frame2, frame3), ...]
+    Create objects and put them into the appropriate z position's list in the dict Loop over the dict

+Or:

+    dict:
+    {z_position_1: {
+        'objects': [],
+        'beginning_frame': XX,
+        'ending_frame': YY
+        }
+    }

+Or:

+    class Layer:
+        z_position
+        objects
+        beginning_frame
+        ending_frame
+    Create list of objects ordered by increasing z position Loop over the list, setting keyframes and colors?

+Or:

+    class animated_object:
+        object with its material
+        set keyframes and colors